MarinescuEduard/ItFactory-FinalProject/README.md

 - server.port - Please fill in "9099" as this is the port used for all the API requests created in this project.
 If you fill a different port please make sure you adjust in the Postman requests.

-4. Open pgAdmin and create a new database called "finalProject" OR alternatively, I added the .sql file in the repertory.
+4. Open pgAdmin and create a new database called "finalProject" OR alternatively, I added the .sql file in the repository.
 It was created using pg_dump.

 In order to install the database using the SQL file, we have to open command prompt (cmd.exe).